 There isn’t much to see of Lantau along this route bar a characterless looking new town, and hillsides with grass and shrubs.
 Though beside the highway are [or were] signs you would hardly expect in one of the world’s great metropolises, warning drivers to watch out for feral cattle.

 Along with the hilltop Buddha, the stray cattle warning signs — and even the cattle themselves , as well as buffaloes in marshy fields — are among the quirks of a downright quirky island, which merits far more than a ride-by viewing.

 Lantau abounds with temples, one bustling, others tranquil.
 There are winding coastal paths and tough mountain trails.
 Waterfalls tumble through secluded ravines.
 Globally rare trees and flowers survive on steep slopes; offshore swim pink dophins.
 The pace of life seems slow and easy in villages where simple offerings are made to tree and rock spirits.
 On the east coast, there’s a custom built yuppie suburb (or is it, as one ex-govt guy has claimed, a resort like Hawaii?!).
-And each year in a cove in the southeast, a pub stages a “mud” wrestling contest [sadly, the pub has closed since I wrote this article].
+And each year in a cove in the southeast, a pub staged a “mud” wrestling contest [sadly, the pub has closed since I wrote this article].